BoHCrewIRA/cod4-teams-gsc/README.md

 CoD4 anti-teamstacking mod
 =============

-This mod auto-switches players who are trying to join a team that has already more players than the oponent team.<br>
+This mod auto-switches players who are trying to join a team that has already more players than the opponent team.<br>
 If the teams are balanced, changing teams is not possible but a new player can join either team as he wishes.
 If the teams are unbalanced (+- 2) default autobalance procedure will balance teams.